 Independent power projects are managed by independent power producers who own power plants.
 The NERC issues licenses to independent producers for the purpose of an increased power generation in the country.

-Written by Energy & Power law Department at Resolution Law, Nigeria
+Written by Energy & Power Law Team at Resolution Law Firm, Lagos, Nigeria